A Few Ways Adult Medical Assisting Students Can Prepare for Graduation

 Make sure you’re good to go.
 If you haven’t already, connect with your academic department to be sure that you are in fact graduating.
 You’ve probably already received confirmation, but it’s always good to check.
 Due to the pandemic, many graduations will be conducted virtually.
 Treat your graduation like you are physically walking across that stage.
 Start planning what you’re going to wear the day of graduation.
 Graduation is the completion of your journey and the start of a new one.
 So, CELEBRATE!!

 Work hard until the end.
-With your graduation day in sight, it can be easy to lose focus and want to rush the last couple weeks of class, but it’s important to keep up your hard work and finish strong.
-You might have a couple of clinicals left or are finishing up an internship but remember, your final grades will depend on how well you finish.
+With your graduation day in sight, it can be easy to lose focus and want to rush the last couple of weeks of class, but it’s important to keep up your hard work and finish strong.
+You might have a couple of clinical left or are finishing up an internship but remember, your final grades will depend on how well you finish.
 You can do it!

 Ask for letters of recommendation.
 You wouldn’t be earning a Medical Assistant certificate if you didn’t want a successful outcome.
 Letters of recommendation from your instructors and professional contacts can help ensure you land a great job after you receive your diploma.
 Future employers will be impressed by well-written, honest, and positive recommendations!
 The Allen School of Health Sciences career services department is here to help.

 Acknowledge your hard work and celebrate.
 Earning your certificate in Medical Assisting isn’t easy.
 You put a lot of time and energy into it, so be proud!
-Look back at everything you’ve done to accomplish this and get excited for the future ahead.
+Look back at everything you’ve done to accomplish this and get excited about the future ahead.